DOI-ONRR/doi-extractives-data/research/22_QuietQuail/Guide.md

   * Is there anything you would change?
   * What do you think of the map?
   * What do you think of the data highlights?
   * Which of those is more useful to you?
+Should one come before the other on the page?
 * Show the second Explore Data concept to get feedback on the descriptions.
   * Do the descriptions of the sections help you understand the site?